-The Bonds are authorized pursuant to the Constitution and laws of the State of Arizona, including particularly Title 35, Chapter 3, Article 4, and Title 48, Chapter 4, Article 6, Arizona Revised Statutes and will be issued pursuant to a resolution of the Board of Directors of Community Facilities Utilities District No. 1 (City of Goodyear, Arizona), a community facilities district found within the boundaries of the City of Goodyear, Arizona (the "District").
+The Bonds are authorized pursuant to the Constitution and laws of the State of Arizona, including particularly Title 35, Chapter 3, Article 4, and Title 48, Chapter 4, Article 6, Arizona Revised Statutes and will be issued pursuant to a resolution of the Board of Directors of the Palm Valley Community Facilities District No. 3 (City of Goodyear, Arizona), a community facilities district found within the boundaries of the City of Goodyear, Arizona (the "District").

 Principal of and interest on the Bonds will be direct, general obligations of the District payable from a continuing, direct, annual, ad valorem tax levied against all taxable property within the boundaries of the District, unlimited as to rate, but subject to the limitation that the total aggregate amount of taxes levied to pay principal of and interest on the Bonds shall not exceed the total aggregate of principal and interest on certain outstanding bonds of the District being refunded in advance of their respective maturities with proceeds of the sale of the Bonds (the "Bonds Being Refunded"), from the date of issuance of the Bonds to the final date of maturity of the Bonds Being Refunded.
-The application of such taxes to the payment of the Bonds will be subject to the rights vested in the owners of the Bonds Being Refunded to the payment of the Bonds Being Refunded from the same source in the event of a deficiency in the proceeds of the sale of the Bonds and amounts contributed by the District for such purpose held to pay principal of and interest on the Bonds Being Refunded.
-The owners of the Bonds must rely on the sufficiency of the moneys held for payment of the Bonds Being Refunded.
-See "SECURITY FOR AND SOURCES OF PAYMENT" herein.
+The application of such taxes to the payment of the Bonds will be subject to the rights vested in the owners of the Bonds Being Refunded to the payment of the Bonds Being Refunded from the same source in the event of a deficiency in the proceeds of the sale of the Bonds Being Refunded.
+The owners of the Bonds must rely on the sufficiency of the moneys and the Government Obligations held for payment of the Bonds Being Refunded.
+See "PLAN OF REFUNDING," "MATHEMATICAL VERIFICATION" and "SECURITY FOR AND SOURCES OF PAYMENT" herein.